Learza7/Maze-Generator/README.md

-A Python script that generates mazes that have one and only one solution.
+A Python script that generates mazes that have one unique solution.

 An example of 30x30 maze :